 My wife Uzma died peacefully at home.
-She didn’t take any painkillers for her last 3 days.
-Our kids, my parents and I were next to her.
-In the weeks leading up to her death, many old friends visited her.
-Others sent her flowers, cards, and food.
+She hadn’t taken any painkillers for three days.
+Our kids, my parents, and I were next to her.
+In the weeks leading up to her death, she was visited by many old friends.
+Many new friends, whom she had never met, sent her flowers, cards, food.
 It was a good death.
-Yes, in the last 5 years cancer and its treatment took a physical and emotional toll.
+Yes, for the last five years, cancer and its treatment took a physical and emotional toll.
 Yes, she left us a lot earlier than she deserved to go.
 Yes, the kids are young.

 Nevertheless, it was a good death.
 There are few among us who wouldn’t want her end — pain-free, at home, with loved ones near.
 None of it would have been possible without hospice.

-When Uzma was referred to hospice, as physicians both of us knew what hospice meant — that now the focus would be on comfort care.
-But I didn’t quite get then was the incredible, warm, enveloping embrace it provides to the dying and their family.
+Uzma chose her palliative care physician long before hospice.
+While Palliative Medicine physicians are affiliated with hospice, they try to improve the quality of life of patients even before the patient ever needs hospice.
+When Uzma was referred to hospice, I knew what hospice meant — that now the focus would be on comfort care.
+But I didn’t quite understand then the incredible, warm, enveloping embrace it provides to the dying and their family.
 A referral to hospice is not a death sentence.
-The death sentence was the spread of cancer to the liver.
-As Uzma wrote previously on her blog, the prognosis of metastatic breast cancer is 3 years average.
-Hospice merely ensured a comfortable, dignified dying process.
+The death sentence was the diagnosis of the liver metastases.
+As Uzma wrote previously, the prognosis of metastatic breast cancer is three years average.
+Hospice merely ensured a comfortable dignified dying process.

-But for going to the hospital for paracentesis — the procedure of draining the fluid that accumulates in one’s belly when the liver gives out — Uzma didn’t leave home at all while in hospice.
-Upon the recommendation of hospice, the second time they did the paracentesis, they put in a catheter, a tube, in her belly through which we could drain the fluid at home.
-The hospice nurses showed me how to remove the fluid once a day, if necessary, to keep Uzma comfortable by keeping her belly from distending.
+But for going to the hospital for paracentesis — the procedure of draining the fluid that accumulates in one’s belly when the liver gives out — Uzma wouldn’t have had to leave home at all while in hospice.
+Upon the recommendation of hospice, the second time they did the paracentesis, they put in a catheter in the belly, a tube through which the nurses showed me how to drain the fluid once a day, if necessary, to keep Uzma comfortable by keeping her belly from distending.

 There were no unnecessary interventions.
 No lab tests whose results wouldn’t change treatment.
 No medications that wouldn’t provide comfort.
 One of the first things we received from hospice was a comfort medication kit to use to alleviate symptoms that can accompany dying.
-They included drugs to help with agitation, anxiety, pain and respiratory secretions.
-No running to the pharmacy for medications either; they were all delivered home.
-The physical therapist said his goal was to ensure safety and comfort.
-He taught me how to help my wife get out in and out of bed, use the bathroom, sit around and move about in a manner that was safe and mechanically efficient, i.e., less tiring for her.
+They included drugs to help with agitation, anxiety, pain, and respiratory secretions.
+No running to the pharmacy for medications, either.
+They were all delivered to home.
+The physical therapist who came home said his goal was to ensure safety and comfort.
+So he taught me how to help my wife get out in and out of bed, use the bathroom, sit around and ambulate in a manner that was safe and mechanically efficient, i.e., less tiring for her.
 As I said, no unnecessary interventions.

-Had Uzma needed hospitalization for any reason — say, a condition unrelated to cancer that she would survive with treatment in the hospital — she would have bypassed the Emergency Room and would have been admitted to a bed reserved for hospice patients.
-Had I needed a respite from caregiving, for a few hours, hospice could provide volunteers to provide that for up to three hours at a time.
-Were I to need a more extended respite, Uzma could be admitted to a hospice bed at a nursing home for up to five days.
+Had Uzma needed hospitalization for any reason — say, a condition unrelated to cancer that she would survive with treatment in the hospital — she would have bypassed the emergency room and would have been admitted to a bed reserved for hospice patients.
+Had I needed respite from caregiving, Uzma could be admitted to a hospice bed at a nursing home for up to five days.
 And the hospice staff would coordinate and arrange everything.
 We never had to use these options, but just knowing they were there gave comfort and peace of mind.

 Two of the most emotionally essential services that hospice provided was a chaplain and a social worker specializing in counseling children about death and dying.
 The visits with the chaplain were among the longest Uzma had with any of the hospice professionals.
 The social worker provided some excellent tips about helping kids.
-Both the chaplain and the social worker offered incredible emotional support to Uzma and us.
-The social worker, who specializes in counseling kids, is also available to provide bereavement counseling for several months after Uzma’s death.
+Both the chaplain and the social worker provided incredible emotional support to Uzma and us.

 Then there’s the equipment that hospice provides.
-We already had a cane, a walker and a wheelchair.
+We already had a cane, a walker, and a wheelchair.
 But if we didn’t have those, hospice would have provided one or all of those.
-Eventually, hospice provided a commode so Uzma could relieve her by her bedside.
+Eventually, hospice provided a commode so Uzma could go without having to go to the bathroom.
 But the most important and most used thing that hospice provided was a hospital bed.

 Uzma had decided long ago that when the time came for the hospital bed, it would go next to a large window in the living room that faces the front of the house.
-From our bedroom window, one can only see the back of other homes in our neighborhood and the alleys separating them.
+From our bedroom window, one can only see the back of other homes in our neighborhood, and they alleys separating them.
 In the front, there are trees.
 She could see people as they parked their cars and walked up to the house to visit her.
-Most importantly, she could see our daughter’s bus stop.
-She could watch her board and exit her bus from the hospital bed.
+Most importantly, she could see our daughters’ bus stop.
+And watch her board and exit her bus from where the hospital bed.
 That’s the main reason she had chosen that location for the hospital bed long before the bed came.
 The second most important reason was that she did not want to die in a bedroom, where people go to sleep.
-She wanted to die in the living room, where people live and meet.
+She wanted to die in a living room, where people live and meet.

 Hospice was available 24/7 to consult about any difficulties Uzma was having.
 Those phone calls were always reassuring.
 When she died on the coldest night on record in Chicagoland, the hospice nurse came within an hour to examine and pronounce her dead.
 He also called the funeral home to notify them of the death.
 He gave us a heads up about our next steps that night with the funeral home.

-Hospice didn’t stop suffering.
+Hospice didn’t stop all suffering.
+It didn’t stop the pain.
 But what it did for us was priceless.
-Without hospice, Uzma would not have died in a manner of her choosing at home, without pain in her last few days and surrounded by family.
-She would not have died where she wanted to die — in the living room.
+Without hospice, Uzma would not have died at peace, at home, without pain, and surrounded by family.
+She would not have died in the room where she wanted to die — our living room.